-Nowadays, many countries have laws which address police brutality.
-Under these laws, police brutality is seen as a very serious offense and investigated by a commission of district attorneys.
+Nowadays, many countries have laws addressing police brutality.
+Under these laws, police brutality is seen as a very serious offense and is investigated by a commission of district attorneys.
 Unfortunately, even with the law covering police brutality, many complaints made by civilians about excessive use of force are not investigated.
-Researchers suggest that it happens because the police has the authority to use force when necessary, and, often, it is difficult to prove that police brutality has taken place.
-More police officers now constantly record all interactions with civilians.
-Later on the recorded conversations can be reviewed in the case of an investigation.
+Researchers suggest that it happens because the police have the authority to use force when necessary, and it is often difficult to prove that police brutality has taken place.
+To find justice in these cases, police officers are now constantly recording all interactions with civilians.
+Later on, the recorded conversations can be reviewed in the case of an investigation.

 However, not all countries have laws in place to protect civilians from police misconduct.
 In nations where no laws about the use of excessive force exist, complaints about police brutality are very common.

 How To Report Police Brutality

 If a person experienced police misconduct, he or she needs to write down the names of all witnesses of the accident, take pictures of his or her injuries and get a medical conclusion on the injuries from a medical professional.
 Also, it is a good idea to hire a police brutality attorney to help with the case.
 If a complaint was filed with the court, a person who was a victim of police brutality may be able to receive reimbursement for doctor’s fees, medical tests, lost wages, and emotional distress.